AlekyaKowta/CSCI_6212_12_Project_2/README.md

 # CSCI_6212_12_Project_2

-Analyzing the time complexity of Staircase Problem
+### Analyzing the time complexity of Staircase Problem

 This repository contains the code and analysis for computing the Pareto-optimal staircase of a set of 2D points under various time complexities.

 The project is structured into two parts:

-Java Code: Performs the experimental timing and derives the scaling constants.
+**Java Code**: Performs the experimental timing and derives the scaling constants.

-Python Code: Visualizes the experimental data against the scaled theoretical curves.
+**Python Code**: Visualizes the experimental data against the scaled theoretical curves.

 1. Java Implementation (StaircaseAlgorithms.java)
    This file contains the core logic for the experiment.
 It defines the point structure and implements three distinct algorithms for computing the staircase, with complexities O(n